Ziden/SimpleNodeDependencyInjection/readme.md

-# Simple Dependency Injector
+# Slim Dependency Injector

 A very simplistic dependency injector for NodeJS servers.

 # How to use

-`npm install simple-dependency-injector`
+`npm install slim-dependency-injector`

 Then in your code, lets say you have 3 nested classes.